KaueAbade/KaueAbade/README.en.md

 ## My interests
-I'm interested in C++, Java and C# development, with a basic knowledge on those languages.
+I'm interested in C++, Go and Python development, with a basic knowledge on those languages.

 ## Academic background